eclipse/che-theia-factory-extension/README.md

 # Che Theia factory
-This Theia extension is performing additional actions while creating/starting a Che workspace through a factory URL.
+This Theia plug-in is performing additional actions while creating/starting a Che workspace through a factory URL.
 Provides basic factory client side clone feature

 - retrieving the factory-id from the URL